cloudflare/workers-docs/content/tooling/wrangler/configuration/environments.md

 ### Configuration Variables

-You can specify different KV namespaces and text variables for different environments.
+You can specify different KV namespaces and configuration variables for different environments.

 ```toml
 name = "my-worker"